Baron Berkeley of Stratton: Barons Berkeley of Stratton (1658)

-The latter died without progeny and left the bulk of his wealth to the 5th Earl Berkeley, a remote cousin on several sides; that title is dormant but was until 1882 co-held with the barony holder for the time being which passes through daughters as de jure Baronesses; such holder is the 5th Earl's seniormost heir.
+The latter died without progeny when the title became extinct.
+He left the bulk of his wealth to Frederick Augustus Berkeley, 5th Earl of Berkeley, 13th Baron Berkeley (1745–1810), a remote cousin on several sides; the earldom is dormant but was until 1882 co-held with the barony for the time being which passes through daughters as de jure Baronesses; such holder is the 5th Earl's seniormost heir.